sampointer/fluent-plugin-cloudwatch-ingest/README.md

     @type cloudwatch_ingest
     expression /^(?<message>.+)$/
     time_format %Y-%m-%d %H:%M:%S.%L
-    event_time true               # take time from the Cloudwatch event, rather than parse it from the body inject_group_name true        # inject the group name into the record inject_stream_name true       # inject the stream name into the record parse_json_body false         # Attempt to parse the body as json and add structured fields from the result fail_on_unparsable_json false # If the body cannot be parsed as json do not ingest the record
+    event_time true                        # take time from the Cloudwatch event, rather than parse it from the body inject_group_name true                 # inject the group name into the record inject_stream_name true                # inject the stream name into the record inject_cloudwatch_ingestion_time false # inject the `ingestion_time` as returned by the Cloudwatch API inject_plugin_ingestion_time false     # inject the 13 digit epoch time at which the plugin ingested the event parse_json_body false                  # Attempt to parse the body as json and add structured fields from the result fail_on_unparsable_json false          # If the body cannot be parsed as json do not ingest the record
   </parse>
 </source>
 ```